Alex-Costea/Alex-Costea.github.io/index.md

 ## Projects

-- [Wiles](https://alex.costea.in/Wiles/) - Programming language specification and syntax parser with full interpreter in development.
+- [Wiles](https://alex.costea.in/Wiles/) - Programming language specification and interpreter,.

 - [Greatest Hits!](http://apps.costea.in/GreatestHits) - A website hosting my music charts simulator.

 - [Bachelor's Thesis](https://github.com/Alex-Costea/Bachelors-Thesis/blob/main/Bachelor's%20Thesis.pdf) - Final thesis for my Bachelor's of Science at the University of Amsterdam, including a theoretical section and statistical analysis of Twitter data.

 - [Promo compiler](https://alex.costea.in/Promo/) - A compiler for a minimalist, Turing complete language with strong optimizations.